rowangithub/DOrder/README.md

 SpecLearn (DOrder)
 ==================

+Update: fix the errors in Makefile.
+If you have any problem with compiling SpecLearn (DOrder), send an email to rowangithub@yahoo.com (without having to identify your name and institution) and I will try to make it right for you.

 SpecLearn is a tool that automatically infers useful invariants for (higher-order) programs.
 SpecLearn finds invariants from program samples and represents invariants into refinement types.